anasderkaoui/AutoRCX/Additional reports/7th report.md

 In this report we will address some small issues that arise from time to time and can be solved quickly:

 ## First is binding USB port with a static name on Linux to a specific device.
 We're going to give the example of a LiDAR:

+To bind a device to a specific port in Ubuntu 18.04 on your Jetson Nano, you can create a persistent udev rule that assigns a consistent device name based on its unique attributes (e.g., serial number, vendor ID, product ID).
+Here's how to do it:

   - <ins>Step 1</ins>: Open a terminal.
 List the serial devices on your system.
 You may figure out the serial number of your USB device by disconnecting and connecting it to your system.<br>
     `ls /dev/ttyUSB*`